144th Avenue Service Center

 NEWS AND UPDATES...

 Staff issued a Request for Qualifications to General Contractors/Construction Manager (CM/GC) in January and interviewed three firms in March.
-Staff recommended Saunders Construction as the CM/GC, and Council approved, at the May 8th meeting.
-Saunders, Broomfield, and Stantec have been working together to refine the design to be within the project budget.
-65% design plans were completed in mid-November.
-Staff is meeting with the design and construction team biweekly to work through the design details.
+Staff recommended Saunders Construction as the CM/GC, and Council approved, at the May 8th, 2018, meeting.
 An amendment to Saunders Construction Pre-Construction Services agreement and a pre-project review was presented and approved by City Council on November 13th.
-The amendment allows Saunders to begin coordination of the design of the pre-engineered metal buildings with Stantec’s team.
-The pre-engineered metal building designs will be part of the overall construction documents.
-A construction agreement and Guaranteed Maximum Price (GMP) proposal is anticipated for March 2019.
-If Council approves an award agreement, construction is anticipated to start in late March 2019.
+The amendment allowed Saunders to begin coordination of the design of the pre-engineered metal buildings with Stantec’s team.

 The operational area of the new Service Center site is 12.2 acres with an additional 4.2 acres for the stormwater detention pond and slope area for a total of 16.4 acres.
 The layout takes advantage of the existing traffic signal on 144th Avenue just west of the intersection of 144th and Lowell Boulevard at the Broadlands Marketplace Shopping Center.